core-wg/oscore/draft-ietf-core-object-security.md

 Examples:

-* If the sending endpoint has an identifier in some other namespace which can be used to retrieve or establish the security context, then that identifier can be used as Context Hint.
+* If the sending endpoint has an identifier in some other namespace which can be used by the recipient endpoint to retrieve or establish the security context, then that identifier can be used as Context Hint.

 * In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the recipient endpoint belongs to multiple groups, involving the same endpoints, then a group identifier can be used as Context Hint to enable the receiving endpoint to find the right group security context.